-Suitable spawning habitat was most recently quantified in 2017, with an estimated total area of suitable spawning habitat (A{ts}) of 0.5 ha, and weighted area of suitable habitat, A{tw} , of 4 ha in Red Rock Creek.
+Suitable spawning habitat was most recently quantified in 2019, with an estimated weighted area of suitable habitat, A_t , of 7 ha in Red Rock Creek (Table 2, Appendix).
+Area of suitable spawning habitat increased 60% between 2017 and 2019.
+This increase was coincident with above average flows on Red Rock Creek; days above 67% of bankfull discharge (c67bf = 38) were 179% of the long-term mean.
+Fines within riffles are mobilized by stream discharges greater than 67% of bankfull (Mueller et al. 2005), providing a mechanism for the observed improvement in grayling spawning habitat in 2019 (Hubbert et al. 1985).
 All suitable spawning habitat was made available to grayling via beaver dam notching as part of the current AMP experiment.
 The increased per capita availability of suitable spawning habitat is hypothesized to increase egg (β) and age-0 fish in-stream (γ) survival.
-Spawning habitat will next be surveyed in 2019.
 The first year a response to increased availability of spawning habitat could be quantified is 2020, when the 2017 grayling cohort recruits.
+Spawning habitat will next be surveyed in 2021.